WillieMaddox/Airbus_SDC_dup/INSTALL.md

 $ make data
 ```
 or by running the provided jupyter [notebook](notebooks/create_256_tiles.ipynb).
 Note: Make sure you have at least 32 GB free to store the tiles.
 The data will be saved to `data/processed/train_256`.
-It takes approx 30 min to run on my dev system.
-YMMV.
+It took me about 5 minutes to process all tiles using threading (and over 30 min without threading).

 Next generate the image feature metadata:
 ```shell script